zack-fisch/CRM-application/README.md

 CRM-application
 ===============
-A CLI CRM application for adding, browsing, modifying and deleting users within an Ruby based rolodex
+A CLI CRM application for adding, browsing, modifying and deleting users within a Ruby based rolodex